We are entering the golden age of remote work.

 And more and more studies are showing that remote workers are productive, perhaps even more so than traditional office workers.
-From a productivity perspective, telecommuting makes sense.
+From a productivity perspective, telecommuting gigs make sense.
 But it’s not always easy on the people doing the remote work.

 Telecommuting can be a fantastic way to keep a flexible schedule and avoid a commute, but there are things to watch out for.
 Distractions are a concern for people who work from home, but perhaps even more troubling are the threats of loneliness and burnout.